Aliases for SLC39A5 Gene

 GeneCards Summary for SLC39A5 Gene

 SLC39A5 (Solute Carrier Family 39 Member 5) is a Protein Coding gene.
 Diseases associated with SLC39A5 include Myopia 24, Autosomal Dominant and Myopia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Metal ion SLC transporters.
+Among its related pathways are Metal ion SLC transporters and NRF2 pathway.
 Gene Ontology (GO) annotations related to this gene include metal ion transmembrane transporter activity.
 An important paralog of this gene is SLC39A10.

 UniProtKB/Swiss-Prot Summary for SLC39A5 Gene